-Join a grass-roots nonprofit that runs female empowerment projects in Southern and East Africa.
+Join a grass-roots nonprofit that runs female empowerment projects in Zambia.
 It’s an opportunity to learn about gender equality issues in an African context, to get an in-depth understanding of the nonprofit sector, and to contribute to a worthwhile cause.

-The projects are based in South Africa, Zambia and Tanzania, and while each program addresses slightly different issues, they are all supporting teenage girls and working to close prevailing gender gaps.
+The project is based in Livingstone, Zambia , and supports teenage girls and working to close prevailing gender gaps.
 As an intern, you’ll both be able to help facilitate projects on the ground, and work behind the scenes on fundraising, reporting, communications, and related areas.
 The Female Empowerment and Gender Equality internship will give you a broad understanding of nonprofit management in general, and female empowerment projects in particular.

 Addressing a number of disadvantages females face in the African countries they work in, this nonprofit provides teenage girls with developmental support.
 They do this through a number of different focus areas; education, health, safety, income generation, early pregnancy and self-confidence.
 The overall goal of these projects is to see better educated young women (and men) head towards adulthood with a smaller gender gap and more opportunities for women.

 TASKS & REQUIreMENTS

 During this female empowerment internship, you’ll be supported by staff members on the ground, as well as a qualified personal development coach, who will help you make the most of the experience, and place it in the context of your academic course and your future career.

 As an intern on this gender equality program, you’ll be able to get involved in a wide range of areas, including;